 How to cross the border at Niagara Falls

 Thanks to the Rainbow Bridge, which connects Canada and the U.S. right by the Falls, you can easily cross from one country into the other – as long as you pack your passport!
 Make also sure to check visa regulations for your country of origin.
-The toll to cross the bridge is 0.50 Cent if you cross on foot, but higher for cars, RVs and trucks.
+The toll to cross the bridge is only $1.00 in both currencies if you cross on foot, but more expensive for cars, RVs and trucks.
 You can find the current prices here.
 If you visit the Falls with your car, there’s no need for you to take it to the other side – you can just walk over the bridge and explore the Falls on foot, unless you aren’t in good health.

 As you would expect for one of the most visited tourist attractions in all of North America, there are plenty of tours you can book as a visitor.
 But which ones are worth it?

-I am sharing the most popular tours you can take from both sides, the American and the Canadian Falls.
+I am sharing the most popular tours you can take from both, Niagara Falls American side and Canadian side.